 The College strongly recommends the following guidelines.
 To ensure the most positive and successful experience at Bristol, students should:

-• Be 12 years of age or older.
+- Be 12 years of age or older.

-• Complete placement testing to ensure appropriate placement in courses.
+- Complete placement testing to ensure appropriate placement in courses.

-Ordinarily, attend class by him/herself.
+- Ordinarily, attend class by him/herself.

 Faculty members (or the department chair in a faculty member’s absence) will be notified of any underage student who has registered for their class and have the right to express concern if they feel course content may not be appropriate for the student.
 This concern must be communicated in writing to the Vice President of Academic Affairs.
 If the vice president determines that the reasons given constitute a compelling factor to limit (with specific parameters) or deny enrollment of the student in the course by the College, that decision will be communicated to the faculty member and the student.
-Faculty will also be requested to complete and submit a mid-semester and end-of-semester grade check to the designated Advisor of Underage Students.
+Faculty will also be requested to complete and submit a mid-semester and end-of-semester grade check to the designated Dual Enrollment Advisor.

 The College reserves the right to limit or deny enrollment of a student in a course or program based on its case-by-case consideration of a variety of factors, including but not limited to the student’s maturity, life experience, placement test scores, and prior education, or the course content, instructional methodology, and risks associated with a particular course or program.
 Appeals of the College’s decisions should be submitted to the Vice President of Academic Affairs.